Utah GED Requirements

 What are the Utah GED testing requirements?

-The GED test offers adults who couldn’t complete their high school education the opportunity to earn an equivalent degree.
-In Utah, test-takers must be 16 years old or older, though 16 or 17-year-olds only qualify if they meet some additional requirements.
-In Utah, GED testers don’t need to be state residents, and they are not required to attend a prep course or take a practice test prior to taking the GED exam, except when they take the exam online.
+The GED test offers adults who did not complete high school the opportunity to earn an equivalent degree.
+In Utah, test-takers must be 16 years old or older, though 16- or 17-year-olds qualify only if they meet additional requirements.

 What is the GED cost in Utah?

 In Utah, taking the four GED tests costs $144 for the entire exam (or $36 per sub-exam) when taken at one of Utah’s test centers.
-The online GED exam costs $36 per sub-exam as well, so also $144 for the entire GED battery.
-You should also take into account the $28 that the four GED Ready tests cost, totaling your overall cost to $172.
-Onsego Advantage students will get four GED Ready tests for free.

 Disclaimer: At Onsego, we are passionate about offering the most effective online GED prep courses.
 The above-listed information is aimed at enhancing your GED study experience.
 However, to ensure you’re receiving up-to-date and accurate information, please check with official sources.